-MORRISVILLE, N.Y. — SUNY Morrisville has been recognized again for its excellence with numerous listings in the 2022 U.S. News & World Report Best Colleges rankings, receiving high marks as a Best Regional College and Top Social Mobility College.
-The annual report ranks colleges and universities nationwide according to their performance on diverse measures of academic quality.
+SUNY Morrisville has been recognized again for its excellence with numerous listings in the 2024 U.S. News & World Report Best Colleges rankings, including a jump as a Top Performer on Social Mobility The annual report ranks colleges and universities nationwide according to their performance on diverse measures of academic quality.
 Regional universities and regional colleges are divided and ranked in four geographical groups: North, South, Midwest and West.

 SUNY Morrisville’s annual Autumn Review Sale, “Magic of Morrisville,” is Saturday, Sept.
 23. The sale starts at 11 a.m. at the college’s former draft horse barn at 5350 Hart Road in Morrisville, near the Arnold R. Fisher Dairy Complex off of Eaton Street.
 The sale features 46 live lots up for consignment plus semen lots.
 View the sale catalog and bid at cowbuyer.com.
 The event also features a silent auction, which includes semen packages, cow-themed items, feed, services and products.

 SUNY Morrisville’s woods sports team is gearing up for a new season and is looking for new members to join them!
 Coach Seth Carsten, a former professional woodsman, is seeking veterans and rookies of varying majors and abilities to join the team, which showcases speed and precision with axes, chainsaws and other tools associated with traditional lumberjacking challenges.